Aliases for CD177 Gene

 GeneCards Summary for CD177 Gene

 CD177 (CD177 Molecule) is a Protein Coding gene.
-Diseases associated with CD177 include Polycythemia and Neonatal Alloimmune Neutropenia.
-Among its related pathways are Innate Immune System and Formation of Fibrin Clot (Clotting Cascade).
+Diseases associated with CD177 include Polycythemia and Polycythemia Vera.
+Among its related pathways are Innate Immune System and Cell surface interactions at the vascular wall.
 An important paralog of this gene is LYPD4.

 In association with beta-2 integrin heterodimer ITGAM/CD11b and ITGB2/CD18, mediates activation of TNF-alpha primed neutrophils including degranulation and superoxide production (PubMed:21193407).
 In addition, by preventing beta-2 integrin internalization and attenuating chemokine signaling favors adhesion over migration (PubMed:28807980).
 Heterophilic interaction with PECAM1 on endothelial cells plays a role in neutrophil transendothelial migration in vitro (PubMed:17580308).
 However, appears to be dispensable for neutrophil recruitment caused by bacterial infection in vivo (PubMed:23461681).
 Acts as a receptor for the mature form of protease PRTN3 allowing its display at the cell surface of neutrophils (PubMed:17244676, PubMed:18462208).
 By displaying PRTN3 at the neutrophil cell surface, may play a role in enhancing endothelial cell junctional integrity and thus vascular integrity during neutrophil diapedesis (PubMed:23202369).